If Disney ran your hospital: what would Mickey and Minnie do?

 Perception is more important than reality.
 As a hospital patient, my perception of what’s going on around me and how I’m treated IS reality, regardless of good intentions or good care.
 Lee says that hospital staff must learn to look at every interaction with us from the patient’s perspective, not from theirs.

 He tells a story of a patient lying alone in her hospital bed one evening when a nurse poked her head in the door for a few seconds, but said nothing and then shut the door tightly as she left.
 The patient felt abandoned, anxious and alone – shut off by the closed door.
 This however was not the nurse’s perception at all of what had just happened.
 The nurse knew that shift change was about to happen with its accompanying noise of nurses arriving for the night shift and the day nurses going home; she wanted to shut the patient’s door so the hallway noise would not disturb her.
-Lee suggests that if only the nurse had taken five seconds to say to her patient: “I’m going home soon, but I wanted to say goodnight, and also to close your door so you’re not bothered by the noise from the hallways”, the patient’s perception would not have been one of being abandoned, but instead might be one of gratitude for such thoughtful consideration.

 This brings up another of Lee’s unique tips: make a patient’s memorable hospital experience worthy of a dinner party story.
 What’s a dinner party story?
 It’s all about compassion.
 Patients will remember compassion, especially when they are in need.
 To this day, I fondly recall the bedtime backrubs those saintly nurses at Hotel Dieu Hospital gave me every night when I was a teenager recovering from a ruptured appendix.
 That’s my dinner party story about hospital compassion – and that was 43 years ago.
-I remember very little of that month in hospital, emergency surgery, acute peritonitis, drainage tubes or pain – but I sure do remember the kindness and compassion in those nightly backrubs.
+I remember very little of that month spent in hospital, emergency surgery, acute peritonitis, drainage tubes or pain – but I sure do remember the kindness and compassion in those nightly backrubs.

 Do you have a dinner party story about your last hospital stay?

 Lee reminds readers that a hospital employee’s compassion can’t be scripted or even ‘required.’
-Imagine your husband saying: ” I love you, honey, because I’m required to.”
+Imagine your husband saying:

 Lee insists that hospital staff must try to imagine what a patient is going through, what a patient’s family is like, what the patient is frightened about.
 Seems like plain old garden variety empathy to me, but through that imagination process, hospital staff grow capacity for compassion.

-He also warns that too many hospital leadership teams delegate the management of culture and change to committees, consultants, coaches and trainers.
+He also warns that too many hospital leadership teams delegate the management of culture and change to committees, hired consultants, coaches and trainers.
 These initiatives are doomed to fail, because culture and change are too important to be delegated.

 Many hospitals also suffer from analysis paralysis.
 Lee thinks it’s good to ask “how?” but at some point, hospital leaders have to roll up their sleeves and dive in.
+The Disney Institute – created to showcase Disney best practices that easily adapt to other organizations – also provides corporate training to hospitals as well as Fortune 500 companies, small businesses, non-profits and government agencies.

-Find out more about Fred Lee’s book, If Disney Ran Your Hospital.
+Learn about Disney Institute’s Building a Culture of Healthcare Excellence program, or find out more about Fred Lee’s book, If Disney Ran Your Hospital.

 See also: An Open Letter To Hospital Staff